Laws, Regulations & Annotations

 (h) CREDIT FOR TAX IMPOSED BY OTHER JURISDICTIONS

 570.1603 Arizona Tax.
-The Arizona tax is imposed upon every person engaging within the state in the business of leasing or renting tangible personal property.
+We understand that Arizona tax is imposed upon every person engaging within the state in the business of leasing or renting tangible personal property.
 As a business privilege tax, the Arizona tax qualifies as a retail sales tax for purposes of section 6406.
-Therefore, a lessee who has paid the lessor the Arizona tax for leased property situated in California can offset that tax against the use tax based upon the rentals payable.
+Therefore, a lessee who has paid a lessor tax reimbursement for the Arizona taximposed on lease or rental payments may offset that tax against the California use tax imposed on the same lease or rental payments, assuming the Arizona tax was imposed prior to the storage, use, or other consumption of the leased property in this state.
 9/18/70.

 570.1617 Credit for Previous Transactions.
 A Nevada business made sales in Nevada to California consumers.
 It collected California use tax and remitted it to the Board.
 The state of Nevada later imposed a sales tax on the same transactions.
 The business may not take a credit for Nevada sales tax on these past sales against California use tax on future transactions.
 Under section 6406, credit for Nevada tax can only be taken by a purchaser.

 For convenience purposes, a Nevada retailer who is required to collect the California use tax may take the credit, but only on the same transaction for which the California use tax was collected.
 Under these circumstances, the conditions of section 6406 are met in that the purchaser pays the Nevada tax reimbursement and gets the benefit of the credit against the California use tax with respect to the particular property that is sold.
 8/25/69.